themightymo/mightylucy/README.md

 3. Activate the twentyfourteen-child theme.

 ## ADDITIONAL RECOMMENDED STEPS ##
 1. Create a Gravity Form for the front end so customers can create to-dos.
-The xml file can be found here.
+In Gravity Forms, import the "gravityforms-export.json" file found in the root of this git repo.

 ## RECOMMENDED NETWORK-ACTIVATED PLUGINS ##
 1. Admin Menu Editor